Evolutionary game model of group choice dilemmas on hypergraphs

 We notice that the nonlinearity introduced with the exponents $\beta$, $\zeta$ and $\lambda$ brings just a scale factor $ m:= \frac{\zeta + \lambda + \beta - 1}{\zeta + \lambda -1}$ in the solution, without changing its functional form.
-Since $0 \leq z^*_{th} \leq 1$ by definition, this implies that $T-S$ can be restricted to the range $0\leq T-S \leq 1 / \left[ m r_{\rm min}^{\beta} f(\theta) \right] $.
-Therefore, we can define a normalized quantity $0 \leq (T-S)' \leq 1$, where $(T-S)' := (T-S)\left[m r_{\rm min}^{\beta} f(\theta)\right]$, that allows us to rewrite Eq. \eqref{eq:zth} simply as: $z^*_{th}=\theta / f^{-1}\left(\frac{f(\theta)}{(T-S)'}\right)$.
-It can be shown (see SM) that this steady state is an evolutionary stable state, and therefore a mixed strategy Nash Equilibrium (NE), of the pairwise zero-sum game defined by Eq.~\eqref{eq:repl_equation}.
-For a probability of success inversely proportional to $z$, $w_p = \theta/z$, we can solve the Cauchy problem associated with Eq.~\eqref{eq:repl_equation} to get an analytical expression for $z(t)$ which converges to $z^*_{th}$ for all the initial conditions $0<z_0<1$ (see SM).
+Since $0 \leq z^*_{th} \leq 1$ by definition, we can define a normalized quantity $0 \leq (T-S)' \leq 1$, where $(T-S)' := (T-S)\left[m r_{\rm min}^{\beta} f(\theta)\right]$, and rewrite Eq.~\eqref{eq:zth} simply as: $z^*_{th}=\theta / f^{-1}\left(f(\theta)/(T-S)'\right)$.
+It can be shown (see SM~\footnotemark[1]) that this steady state is an evolutionary stable state \cite{ESSdefinition}, and therefore a mixed strategy Nash Equilibrium (NE), of the pairwise zero-sum game defined by Eq.~\eqref{eq:repl_equation}.
+For a probability of success inversely proportional to $z$, $w_p = \theta/z$, we can solve the Cauchy problem associated with Eq.~\eqref{eq:repl_equation} to get an analytical expression for $z(t)$ which converges to $z^*_{th}$ for all the initial conditions $0<z_0<1$ (see SM~\footnotemark[1]).
 By comparing $z^*_{th}$, the analytical expression for the null-model's nontrivial steady state, to the long term behaviour of the numerical simulations on structured populations, we can evaluate how the social hypergraph's topology influences the dynamics.
-Panel \textbf{(a)} in Fig.~\ref{fig:phase_transition} shows that for hypergraphs characterized by a co-membership degree distribution $H(h)$ with a finite second moment (in particular we show results for power-law distribution with exponent $\gamma = 3.5$ \footnote{We tested different power-law distributions with $3 < \gamma < 4$, delta distributions (constant degree) and Poisson's distributions, finding no appreciable difference in the results.}), the numerical simulations are in good agreement with the mean-field solution in Eq.~\eqref{eq:zth}, the QS state coinciding with the NE.
-Instead, when the strategy adoption dynamics takes place on hypergraphs with $H(h)\sim h^{-\gamma}$, $\gamma < 3$ (results shown are for $\gamma=2.5$ \footnote{We tested several values of $2<\gamma<3$, observing no significant difference in the results.}), we found that a phase transition occurs from the absorbing state $z = 0$ to a nontrivial stationary state $0<z<1$ that rapidly converges to $z=1$.
-To better characterize the phase transition we have computed a susceptibility function that is commonly used in SIS epidemic models \cite{pastor_sis_susceptibility}: $ \chi = N \frac{( \langle z^{*2} \rangle - \langle z^* \rangle^2)}{\langle z^* \rangle} $.
-Susceptibility functions are specifically designed to peak (diverge in the thermodynamic limit) at the critical value $(T-S)'_{c}$ of the order parameter at which the phase transition occurs.
-The peak of $\chi$ for $\gamma < 3$ in Fig.~\ref{fig:phase_transition} panel \textbf{(b)} confirms the occurrence of a phase transition.